Tasenga/VehicleAccident/README.md

 # VehicleAccident

-This application to analyze a motor vehicle collisions (crashes) per cities.
+This application to analyze a motor vehicle collisions (crashes) per cities for the period from 2016 to 2019 inclusive.

 ### Prerequisites